The Science Case for Building a Band 1 Receiver Suite for ALMA: A Broad Range of Science Cases

-Although many previous studies of CO line emission in high-redshift galaxies have focused on those starburst galaxies and AGN undergoing episodes of extreme star-formation ($\gg$100~M$_{\odot}$~yr$^{-1}$), significant masses of molecular gas ($>10^{10}$~M$_{\odot}$) have been discovered in more modest star-forming galaxies at $z = 1.5 - 2.0$ (Daddi et al.\ 2008).
+Although many previous studies of CO line emission in high-redshift galaxies have focused on those starburst galaxies and AGN undergoing episodes of extreme star formation (e.g., $\gg$100~M$_{\odot}$~yr$^{-1}$), significant masses of molecular gas ($>10^{10}$~M$_{\odot}$) have been discovered in more modest star-forming galaxies at $z = 1.5 - 2.0$ (Daddi et al.\ 2008).
 These ``BzK'' galaxies are selected for their location in a B-$z$-K colour diagram (Daddi et al.\ 2004) and have star-formation rates of $\sim$100~M$_{\odot}$~yr$^{-1}$ (Daddi et al.\ 2007), while their number density is roughly a factor of 30 larger than that of the more extreme SMGs at similar redshifts.
 Observations of \cotwo line emission in these BzK galaxies reveal comparable masses of molecular gas to that of the SMGs, so their star-formation efficiencies appear lower.
 The excitation conditions of their molecular gas (temperature and density) are similar to those of the Milky Way (Dannerbauer et al.\ 2008), as indicated by the ``turnover'' in the CO line spectral energy distribution occuring at the {J}=3--2 transition, i.e., lower than that of the SMGs which typically occurs at the {J}=6--5 or {J}=5--4 transition (Weiss et al.\ 2005).
-To develop a full spectral energy distribution for the CO line excitation, observations of these galaxies in the \textit{J}=1-0 transition with the Band 1 receivers on ALMA are needed.
-Such observations would also provide a more robust estimate of the total molecular gas mass, along with the spatial resolution needed to constrain the kinematics of the gas, as has been done for the SMGs (Tacconi et al.\ 2006).
+To develop a full spectral energy distribution for the CO line excitation, observations of these galaxies in the {J}=1-0 transition are needed with Band 1 receivers on ALMA.
+Such data will also provide a more robust estimate of the total molecular gas mass, along with the spatial resolution needed to constrain the gas kinematics, as has been done for the SMGs (Tacconi et al.\ 2006).
+Indeed, recent high-resolution studies of CO $J$=1--0 from lensed Lyman Break galaxies (Riechers et al.\ 2010) and unlensed BzK galaxies (Aravena et al., in prep.) have been made with the JVLA.
+Also, CO $J$=1--0 emission has been detected with the JVLA or GBT towards SMGs Ivison et al.\ 2010, 2011; Frayer et al.\ 2011; Riechers et al.\ 2011a,b).